 Gifts for Middle and Late Stage Alzheimer’s & Dementia Patients

 Patients who have middle to late stage Alzheimer’s or dementia have much more noticeable cognitive struggles.
 They require a greater level of care as their forgetfulness and confusion increases to the point where they are unable to function independently.
 Their personality and behaviour may drastically change, and they may react to their surroundings in extreme ways.
 For these reasons, a gift that helps comfort them is the way to go.

 Any stimulus of the five senses is great for an Alzheimer’s or dementia patient.
-Of course, some may garner a negative reaction so you might want to be familiar with the sounds, smells, tastes, textures, and/or visuals you decide to present to your loved one.
+Of course, some may garner a negative reaction instead.
+Be sure you’re familiar with the sounds, smells, tastes, textures, and/or visuals your loved one already likes.
 We suggest things like scented lotions, patchwork blankets, music players, (safe) snacks, and LED light displays/decorative objects.